kwamelaryea/kwame-site/content/pages/blog/nfts-are-poised-to-save-digital-art-again.md

   introduction of ERC-721—an Ethereum Improvement Proposal—ignited a spark that brought Non-Fungible Tokens (NFTs) into the spotlight.
-While unique digital assets like Rare Pepes and Spells of Genesis had been floating around prior to this, it was ERC-721 that gave us the iconic projects that grabbed headlines:
+While unique digital assets like Rare Pepes and Spells of Genesis had been floating around prior to this, it was ERC-721 that gave us the iconic projects that grabbed headlines.
 featuredImage:
   type: ImageBlock
   url: /images/guruguruhyena.svg